Music City Miracle: Immediate

 The victory advanced the Titans to the AFC Divisional Round for the first time since 1993, when they were based in Houston.
 Subsequent victories over the Indianapolis Colts and the Jacksonville Jaguars sent the Titans to Super Bowl XXXIV to face the St. Louis Rams.
-The Titans lost the Super Bowl in a close game that came down to the final play, known as "One Yard Short" or "The Tackle".
+The Titans lost the Super Bowl in a close game that was decided on the final play, known as "One Yard Short" or "The Tackle".

 The Bills fired special teams coordinator Bruce DeHaven, who had been with the team for 13 seasons.
 DeHaven was subsequently hired by the San Francisco 49ers and was eventually rehired by the Bills for three seasons beginning in 2010.
 DeHaven's replacement in 2000, Ronnie Jones, was criticized for his performance by team owner Ralph Wilson.
-Despite the ninth best offense and third best defense in the league, the 2000 Bills finished 8–8 and missed the playoffs.
+Despite possessing the ninth-best offense and third-best defense in the league, the 2000 Bills finished 8–8 and missed the playoffs.
 (Note: The Bills' record included a 16–13 win over the Titans in the first week of the season.)
 Wilson demanded that Jones be fired as a result.
 When head coach Wade Phillips refused to do so, Wilson fired both Jones and Phillips.
 Phillips was succeeded by Titans defensive coordinator Gregg Williams.